 Failure of the local school district to take corrective action within the time period stipulated in the complaint resolution shall be cause to withhold all, or a portion of, the ESEA Title I allocation to the district.

-Yes.
 Copies of correspondence, related documents, investigative reports, and summary reports involved in the complaint/appeal resolution will be maintained at the New York State Education Department for five years.
-Records will be made available to interested parties in accordance with the provisions of the New York State Freedom of Information Law (Public Officers Law Sections 84-89).
+Records will be made available to interested parties in accordance with the provisions of the New York State Freedom of Information Law.

-What shall constitute exceptional circumstances for extending the 60-day limit for NYSED review of complaints and appeals for relief from a LEA action?
+What constitutes exceptional circumstances for extending the 60-day limit for the review of complaints and appeals?

-The Department has determined that exceptional circumstances may include, but need not be limited to, such occurrences as:
+Exceptional circumstances may include, but need not be limited to:

 When exceptional circumstances are identified, the revised date for the completion of the complaint review will be provided in writing to all parties involved in the complaint or appeal.
 All parties to the complaint have the right to initiate a request for an extension beyond the 60 business day complaint resolution period based on exceptional circumstances.
 All such requests must be presented to the State Education Department.